Skatteetaten/mva-meldingen/docs/english/faq/index.md

 Same level as before.
 For more information regarding the suggested reporting on transaction levels, see "Sales and purchase report".

+### Is it possible to attach files with documentation in the new VAT-return?
+Yes, it is possible to attach up to 50 files, and the files can be up to 25mb per file.
+We will support the following file formats:

+ - PDF
+	- Open Office XML (OOXML)
+	- Open Document Format (ODF)
+	- JPG eller PNG

 ## Sales and purchase report

 ### What does the sales and purchase report entail, and when will it be launched?